wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-set-up/includes/6-review-audience-targeting-settings-before-launching.md

 | Finance professional |  | | |&check; | |
 | Medical Professional |   | | | |&check; |

-As fulltime employees, both Nicoletta and Amber are eligible for benefits, so they both has access to the links to Lamna Healthcare Benefits related pages and forms from their Viva Connections Resources tab.
+As full time employees, both Nicoletta and Amber are eligible for benefits, so they both has access to the links to Lamna Healthcare Benefits related pages and forms from their Viva Connections Resources tab.

-Kendal is part time.
-He does not see the links to Lamna Healthcare Benefits related pages and forms from his Viva Connections Resources since he does not belong to the Benefits Eligible AAD group.
-As a nurse, Kendal can see links to resources for medical professionals.
+As a part time employee, Kendall doesn't belong to the Benefits Eligible AAD group.
+Therefore, Kendall doesn't see the links to Lamna Healthcare
+Benefits related pages and forms from the Viva Connections Resources.
+As a nurse, Kendall can see links to resources for medical professionals.

 In addition to links to benefits related resources, as a people